Agency under indefinite causality: operational eternalism in higher-order quantum theory: Abstract

 \section{Abstract}

-After two decades of research on indefinite causality, a philosophical lesson emerges: the tension between operational quantum theory and dynamical spacetime physics is unbridgeable if one believes both types of theories to be fundamental.
-We interpret this tension through operational eternalism, a stance analogous to the block-universe view but applied to information rather than geometry.
-Inputs and outputs are primary givens, while agents are secondary constructs arising from specific groupings of data.
-Agency is perspectival: from Alice's perspective Bob may not qualify as an observer, and vice versa.
-These results redefine the observer in the operational approach as a tool to avoid non-causality.
-They also provide a criterion for Wigner's friends as a class of causally compatible agents.
+After two decades of research on indefinite causality, a conceptual lesson emerges: the tension between operational quantum theory and dynamical spacetime physics requires observers, or agents, to be defined within the theory itself.
+Agents arise from admissible groupings of input and output data in a global Hilbert space, and redefining these groupings may eliminate non-causality.
+Agency is perspectival: from Alice's perspective, Bob may fail to qualify as an observer, and vice versa.
+We interpret these results through an \emph{operational eternalism}, a stance analogous to the block-universe view but applied to information rather than geometry.
+Observers are thus well-defined in the global eternalist picture, but they are not universal across local perspectives.